samskolli/Pegasus/README.md

 # Pegasus
 A tool to create SSIS packages programmatically.
+For SQL Server 2016

 This tool uses the [SSIS Object Model and API](https://msdn.microsoft.com/en-us/library/mt574046.aspx).